4. Application of the CDS to Gram positive species

 Sites other than CSF

-- Benzylpenicillin 0.5 u/ampicillin 5 μg: If the inhibitory zone is < 6 mm with a benzylpenicillin 0.5 u disc and ≥ 4 mm with an ampicillin 5 μg disc, report the susceptibility as follows: “There is decreased susceptibility to penicillin, ampicillin and amoxycillin with the MIC between 0.25 mg/L and 2.0 mg/L”.
+- Benzylpenicillin 0.5 u/ampicillin 5 μg: If the inhibitory zone is < 6 mm with a benzylpenicillin 0.5 u disc and ≥ 4 mm with an ampicillin 5 μg disc, report the susceptibility as follows: “There is decreased susceptibility to penicillin, ampicillin and amoxycillin with the MIC between 0.25 mg/L and 2.0 mg/L” (Table 1.a).

-Note : The “susceptible” breakpoints of < 0.125 mg/L for penicillin and < 0.5mg/L for cefotaxime/ceftriaxone were established with wild type isolates of pneumococci and correlated well with clinical response.
+- Note: The “susceptible” breakpoints of ≤ 0.125 mg/L for benzylpenicillin and ≤ 0.5 mg/L for cefotaxime/ceftriaxone were established with wild type isolates of S. pneumoniae and correlated well with clinical response.
 Strains with a diminished susceptibility to these agents appeared after the initial calibrations and there is a dearth of strong clinical evidence to indicate that infections with these strains would respond to treatment with the antibiotics concerned.
 This should be kept in mind when interpreting susceptibility testing reports of “decreased susceptibility” for S. pneumoniae.

-The susceptibility of β‑haemolytic streptococci of groups A, C, G to the penicillins and cephalosporins (except ceftazidime as Gram‑positive organisms are resistant to this cephalosporin) is extrapolated from benzylpenicillin 0.5 u.
-Other streptococci including group B streptococci, S. mitis, S. sanguis etc and S. milleri group showing resistance to penicillin 0.5 u or CTX 0.5 μg can be tested against ampicillin, cefotaxime and ceftriaxone 5 μg discs and interpreted as for S. pneumoniae (Section 4.7.1).
+The susceptibility of β‑haemolytic streptococci of groups A, C, G to the penicillins and cephalosporins (except ceftazidime as Gram‑positive organisms are resistant to this cephalosporin) is extrapolated from benzylpenicillin 0.5 u (Table 12.2.a).
+Other streptococci including group B streptococci, S. mitis, S. sanguinis and S. anginosus (formerly S. milleri) group showing resistance to benzylpenicillin 0.5 u or CTX 0.5 μg can be tested against ampicillin, cefotaxime and ceftriaxone 5 μg discs and interpreted as for S. pneumoniae (Section 4.6.1).

 NOTE: If infective endocarditis is present, the MIC should be determined.

-Three mechanisms have been found amongst Gram positive bacteria that confer resistance to the macrolides (erythromycin, roxithromycin, clarithromycin, azithromycin) and the lincosamides (clindamycin, lincomycin)6,7.
+Three mechanisms have been found amongst Gram positive bacteria that confer resistance to the macrolides (erythromycin, roxithromycin, clarithromycin, and azithromycin) and the lincosamides (clindamycin, lincomycin) 7, 8.

 - Methylation of the 23S ribosomal subunit (the target site of action of macrolides and clindamycin) confers resistance to all macrolides and clindamycin.
 This is the MLSB phenotype (M = macrolide, L = lincosamide, SB = streptogramin B).
 Resistance may be constitutive (cMLSB phenotype) or inducible (iMLSB phenotype).